briansworth/dev/_posts/2019-2-11-Dsc-Encrypting-Credentials.md

 <p>
   Using credentials in a DSC configuration is almost unavoidable.
-  Storing your credentials in plain text is absolutely avoidable, and should be a requirement for you, in even a lab environment.
+  Storing your credentials in plain text is absolutely avoidable, and should be a requirement for you; even a lab environment.
 </p>

 <p>
-  To accomplish credential encryption in a DSC capactity, you will need to use certificates.
+  To accomplish credential encryption in DSC, you will need to use certificates.
   I will go over 2 different ways to do so.
 </p>
 1. Self Signed Certificate
-2. Using PKI (Active Directory Certificate Services)
+2. Using PKI with Active Directory Certificate Services (ADCS)

 ### Self Signed Certificate